Restaurant Listings

 BRAZILIAN AND AMERICAN

 North meets South America at the Bridge, where guests can enjoy all-day American breakfasts, sandwiches, and burgers alongside Brazilian specialties like camarão a Brazuca, coxinhas, and file aperitivo with, of course, a caipirinha, the national cocktail of Brazil.
-Conveniently located adjacent to the Town Lift, the Bridge offers a sprawling deck to dine in the fresh, open air.
+Conveniently located adjacent to the Town Lift for ski-in, ski-out access, the Bridge offers a sprawling deck to dine in the fresh, open air.
 825 Main St, 435-658-5451, thebridgecafeandgrill.com $–$$ B BR L O

 BUONA VITA RISTORANTE ITALIANO